plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 instead use subtyping in the typing rules for the elimination forms, an approach called algorithmic typing.
-Here we choose to include the subsumption rule and use extrinsic typing, but we give an exercise at the end for the reader to explore algorithmic typing with intrinsic terms.
+Here we choose to include the subsumption rule and use extrinsic typing, but we give an exercise at the end of the chapter so the reader cahn explore algorithmic typing with intrinsic terms.

 ## Imports